Harjitk/DinoClan/readme.md

 Goal: Create a web application in Spark with Hibernate/Java back end

-You have been asked to create a web app to allow the management in Jurassic Park manage the dinosaur population and visitor tracking of Jurassic Park.
+You have been asked to create a web app to manage the dinosaur population and visitor tracking of Jurassic Park.
 (No expense spared)

 ### MVP